We all want to drive more traffic to our site and succeed with Pinterest.

 A high number of followers but low engagement on your pins just signals Pinterest that your content is not good enough.

 And that no one cares about your pins.

-As a consequence, Pinterest will start showing your pins to less and fewer people, because the number one goal of Pinterest is to keep the user happy and long on the platform.
+As a consequence, Pinterest will start showing your pins to fewer people, because the number one goal of Pinterest is to keep the user happy and long on the platform.

 Therefore the follow/unfollow game makes no sense at all.

 You don’t want to aim for a high number of followers but for a highly engaged following instead.